magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44188-emails-are-not-sent.md

 ## Issue

-Emails are not sent to the Email IDs that contain ".-" in their name.
+Unable to send emails to email IDs that contain `.-` in their user name.

 <ins>Steps to reproduce</ins>: